theboringdotapp/unsubscriber/README.md

 - Limited support for links requiring POST requests or complex interactions
 - Free tier supports up to 50 emails per scan

-## Security
+## Security & Privacy

-- Uses OAuth 2.0 with minimal required permissions
+- Uses OAuth 2.0 with minimal required permissions (read-only by default)
+- Permission-based design with clear explanation of optional extended permissions
 - No email content or user data is stored long-term
 - All data is processed in-memory and discarded after use
+- Transparent permission requests with detailed explanations of what is accessed

 ## Contributing